 Within 24 hours of participating in the webinar, you will be sent a 15-minute online quiz to complete the three hours of activity.
 All chaplains who complete the program will receive a summative infographic containing key learnings and a certificate of participation.
 Your successful completion will be registered.

-Chaplains not funded under the National School Chaplaincy Program can register for the professional learning program on supporting student digital wellbeing.
+Chaplains not funded under the National School Chaplaincy Program will be able to register for the Teacher Professional learning program that will start in April 2020.

 The webinar session is divided into three focus areas: